backprop-ai/backprop/README.md

 - Emotion detection in English (for customer satisfaction, text analysis, etc.)
 - Text Generation (for idea, story generation and broad task solving)

-For more specific use cases, you can adapt a task with little data and a couple of lines of code using finetuning.
-We are adding finetuning support for all tasks soon.
+For more specific use cases, you can adapt a task with little data and a few lines of code via finetuning.
+We are working to add finetuning to all our available tasks.

-You can run all tasks locally or in production with our optimised inference [API](https://backprop.co), where you only pay for usage.
-It includes all the tasks, models in our library and lets you upload your own finetuned models.
+You can run all tasks on your own machine, or in production with our optimised inference [API](https://backprop.co), where you only pay for usage.
+It includes all the tasks & models in our library, and allows you to upload your own finetuned models.

 | ⚡ [Getting started](#getting-started)                            | Installation, few minute introduction     |
 | :---------------------------------------------------------------- | :---------------------------------------- |